On the singular loci of higher secant varieties of Veronese embeddings: Introduction

-The secant variety construction (more generally, the \ti{join} construction of subvarieties) is not only one of the most famous methods in classical algebraic geometry, but also a very popular object to be considered in recent years, especially in connection with fields of research such as tensor rank and decomposition, algebraic statistics, data science, geometric complexity theory and so on (see \cite{La,LaGCT} for more details).
+The construction of secant varieties (or more generally, \ti{join} construction of subvarieties) is not only one of the most famous methods in classical algebraic geometry, but also a very popular subject in recent years, especially in connection with fields of research such as tensor rank and decomposition, algebraic statistics, data science, geometric complexity theory and so on (see \cite{La,LaGCT} for more details).

-Despite of a rather long history and its popularity, most of fundamental questions on the higher secant varieties $\sigma_k(X)$ still remain open even for many well-known base variety $X$.
-For instance, the dimension theorem for $\sigma_k(X)$ has been only settled completely for $X$ being curves, Veronese varieties or few other cases.
-Questions about defining equations of $k$-secant variety also have been answered for very small $k$'s of few cases and seem far from understanding the essence of sources for the equations (see also \cite[chapter 5]{La} for a reference).
+Despite of a rather long history and the popularity, most of the fundamental questions on the higher secant varieties $\sigma_k(X)$ still remain open even for many well-known base varieties $X$.
+For instance, one can ask the secant defectivity question, which concerns the dimension of $\sigma_k(X)$.
+We say that $\sigma_k(X)$ is \emph{secant defective} (or simply \emph{defective}) if the dimension of $\sigma_k(X)$ is less than the expected one, $\min\{N,k\cdot \dim(X)+k-1\}$.
+It is classically known that higher secant varieties of curves are non-defective (e.g. \cite[Corollary~1.2.3]{Rus}).
+Due to the famous theorem of Alexander-Hirschowitz \cite{AH}, we know the dimensions of higher secant varieties of all Veronese varieties.
+In other research, there are only a few cases where the dimension theorem for $\sigma_k(X)$ is fully determined (see \cite{Rus}, \cite{Zak} for references).
+Questions about defining equations of $k$-th secant varieties have also only been answered for very small $k$'s of a few cases and seem still far from understanding the essence of the sources for the equations (see also \cite[Chapter 5]{La} for a reference).